MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ### Summary of observations from the exploratory data analysis

 - Most of the customers are from France.
-Spain has a lower churn rate compared to France and Germany.
+Spain has the lowest churn rate, compared to France and Germany.
 - Most of the customers have credit cards.
 - There are customers whose ages are above 60 and whose credit scores are below 400, but they can't be considered outliers.
 - Very few customers have more than two of the bank's products.